Interviewing Your Future Boss

 2. How Do You Challenge Top Performers?

-• Purpose: Discover how they provide challenges and opportunities for growth.
+Purpose: Discover how they create opportunities for growth.

 3. Can You Share an Example of When You Had to Let Someone Go?

-• Purpose: Understand how they handle tough decisions and maintain team culture.
+Purpose: Understand how they handle tough decisions and protect team culture.

-• What to Look For: Their approach to difficult conversations, fairness in the process, and how they protect the team’s integrity.
+What to Look For: Their approach to difficult conversations, fairness in the process, and how they maintain integrity.

-4. What’s Your Approach to Supporting Team Members Who Are Struggling?
+4. What Is Your Approach to Supporting Team Members Who Are Struggling?

-• What to Look For: Methods for identifying issues early, willingness to offer support and resources, and their coaching style.
+What to Look For: Early identification of issues, willingness to help, and their personal coaching style.

 5. How Do You Ensure Accountability Within the Team?